The boom is back

 By Áine Toner

-Aisling O’Neill is looking forward to her stage return in BOOM? at the end of the month.
+Aisling O’Neill is looking forward to her stage return in BOOM?.
 The hit Irish comedy also stars Claudia Carroll, Isobel Mahon, Maria McDermottroe and Rose Henderson and audiences should be prepared to laugh.
 A lot.
 Set at the height of the country’s economic boom (everyone remember that?), it focuses on those who are living their best lives in the financial fantasy and those who are falling through the cracks.

 “We did this [play] a couple of years ago out in the Dolmen Theatre in Cabinteely so we’ve done a lot of the groundwork on it already,” says Aisling.
 “We’re not going into rehearsal until early March and because I’m doing Fair City it’s going to a tight schedule.